zblanco/piper/README.md

 Uses a simple DAG (Directed Acyclic Graph) model for building a static representation of dependencies between Steps.
 This is just a datastructure so it doesn't impose any runtime execution constraints.

+Piper was implemented for demonstration purposes, and as such is not published to Hex.

+Feel free to fork, or vendor into your own project should you find this pattern useful.

 ## Usage